Are You Feeding An Age Appropriate Diet?

 These twilight years tend to bring the most problems with arthritis, certain types of cancer, immune mediated disease, thyroid issues, and renal disease.

 For your pet's golden years, a few super premium brands have designed a special 'age-defying' or 'aging' food which is again specialised for this extra-senior specific age range.
-These foods contain nutrients adjusted further to support kidney function, joint care, immunity, and some even adjust their kibble to become softer to encourage geriatric pets to eat more.
+These foods contain nutrients adjusted further to support kidney function, immunity, joint care with added chondroitin and glucosamine, improved brain function with added EPA, DHA and antioxidants, and some even adjust their kibble to become softer to encourage geriatric pets to eat more.